History of bisexuality: Imperial China

-One of the most well-known historical stories about same sex relationships in ancient China is the story of "YuTao (余桃 yútáo)", the "leftover peach", as documented in the Intrigues of the Warring States.
+One of the most well-known ancient Chinese stories about same sex relationships is the story of "YuTao (余桃 yútáo)", the "leftover peach", as documented in the Intrigues of the Warring States.
 The book is a collection of political idioms and historical stories written by Han Fei (280–233 BC), a Chinese philosopher.
 Han Fei recorded this story between Mi Zixia (彌子瑕) and Duke Ling of Wei (衛靈公).
 His male lover Mi found a very sweet peach in the garden; after tasting it, he shared the remaining half with Emperor Ling.